BHSamuraii/risccpufpga/stage1/README.md

 AND: Does a bitwise AND between the ACC and an immediate value.
 OR: Does a bitwise OR.

-I kept the instruction set small to make sure I got the basics right before adding more complex stuff later.
 Jump Instruction (JMP)
-I added a JMP instruction to let the CPU skip around in the program instead of just running straight through.
-It loads the PC with whatever address you give it, so you can loop or jump to different parts of the code.
-Pretty cool for a basic CPU!
+I added a JMP instruction to let the CPU jump around in the program instead of just running straight through the instructions in the prog.mem file - it loads the PC with whatever address you give it, so you can loop or jump to other instructions (breaking the otherwise sequential pattern)

 **File Structure
 Here’s how I organized the project:**